 There are many concerns.
 I will focus on I'm concerned about the financials in our community.
-The Village of Kirvas Joel was incorporated in 1976 for the sole purpose of circumventing zoning.
+The Village of Kiryas Joel was incorporated in 1976 for the sole purpose of circumventing zoning.
 Now in 2015 it is happening again by a petition for annexation.
 The General Municipal Law does not permit circumvention of zoning as a valid reason for annexation.
-In most municipalities it is the 2.2,2.2developer who shoulders the responsibility and cost of needed or required infrastructure.
-Kiryas Joel, the business model, is a developer's The State and/or Federal Government dream. provide the funding, a/k/a Joe taxpayer, and the developers and friends are cleaning up. a very lucrative business.
+In most municipalities it is the developer who shoulders the responsibility and cost of needed or required infrastructure.
+Kiryas Joel, the business model, is a developer's dream.
+The State and/or Federal Government provide the funding, a/k/a Joe taxpayer, and the developers and friends are cleaning up. a very lucrative business.